 - ½ cup water

-- Combine yeast and 1 tbsp sugar in warm water.
+- Combine yeast and 1 tablespoon sugar in warm water.
 Mix together then let stand for about 10 minutes until yeast ferments

 - Warm the milk, then dissolve the sugar into the milk